 Some searching and consultation of a colleague proved successful.
 The passage refers to the Encyclical Redemptoris Mater . . .

-Thus we observe the comedic spectacle of three writers trashing the Holy Father, yet contradicting each other, as to the relation of the supposed dreadful comments to the teaching of Blessed [soon to be Saint] Pope John Paul II (and from which document of his).
+Thus we observe the comedic spectacle of three writers trashing the Holy Father, yet contradicting each other, as to the relation of the supposed dreadful comments to the teaching of Pope St. John Paul II (and from which document of his).
 It rather reminds one of the witnesses against Christ contradicting each other (Mark 14:56).
 But it does provide much-needed entertainment in an otherwise dreary, boorish affair (where one has to “laugh to keep from crying”).

 Now, let’s move on to examine some biblical analogies and relevant passages, look at a few examples of the same sort of notions in previous Catholic Mariology, and finally, to consult in some depth, many other Marian utterances of Pope Francis.
 I submit that this will allow a very different picture to emerge.
 The first thing to note is that Mary didn’t have comprehensive knowledge of all the particulars of Jesus’ ministry and mission.
 The most well-known example was when Jesus was teaching in the temple at age twelve: